Authorizations¶

 The

-(minus) sign in the rest of the file name has been replaced by '_' (underscore)
+-(minus) sign in the rest of the file name has been replaced by '_' (underscore)

-The sudoers configuration file content declares a Cmnd_Alias
+The sudoers configuration file content declares a Cmnd_Alias, that is a named

 list of commands.